jlebrijo/prun-cfg/README.md

 ### v0.0.9

-* Adding Oprations identification in server with two attributes: ops_name and ops_email
+* Adding Operations identification in server with two attributes: ops_name and ops_email

+### v0.0.10

+* Fix error: do not process "ssl_apps" and "pg_extensions" they are not defined